rmsk2/mobilenotifier/readme.md

 # Deploying the software

+## Authentication

+All backend REST calls are authenticated via JWTs issued by my [`tokenissuer`](https://github.com/rmsk2/tokenissuer) software.
+The `tokenissuer` can be called by any party who is able to perform a successfull TLS client authentication (using a client cert issued a priavte TLS-CA). `mobilenotfier` only accepts tokens which are younger than an hour.
+A new token can be requested by reloading the web app.

 ## Important notice

-Even though the infrastructure for implementing authentication and authorization is there (see `backend/tools/auth_handler.go`) nearly all methods of the backend service can be called without authentication and authorization.
-The only exception is the API method to manually send a notification message which uses an API key.
-Or in other words **if you deploy this software in such a way that it can be called from the public internet you effectively allow other people to send text messages, e-mails and push messages to all recipients configured in your IFTTT recipes and/or specified in the address book**.
+Even if all REST calls to the backend are using TLS and even though all such calls are authenticated via JWTs **Please be aware that if you deploy this software in such a way that it can be called from the public internet you may be ending up with effectively allowing other people to send text messages, e-mails and push messages to all recipients configured in your IFTTT recipes and/or specified in the address book**.
 I assume this is not what you want especially if there is a cap on the number of text messages which can be sent without additional costs in your cell phone plan.
 Additionally there may be bugs in this software which allow people to successfully attack your systems in other ways.
 I am not aware of such bugs but I might have made mistakes.

-In other words: **Please, do not deploy this software in a fashion which exposes it to the public internet**.
-I run it in my home network on my own K3S kubernetes cluster and for this environment the lack of authentication and authorization is acceptable.
+In other words: **Please, think about what may happen in the worst case if you expose this software on the public internet**.
+I run it in my home network on my own K3S kubernetes cluster and in this environment the riks are acceptable to me.

 ## General information